r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 If you're going to act like you can fight, you'd better be ready for your enemy to call your bluff!

 **Koyanskaya:**
 Consider your current situation, your abilities, your position.
-You may be okay with dying yourself, but what about the {(M) boy /(F) girl} behind you?
+You may be okay with dying yourself, but what about the [♂ boy /♀ girl] behind you?

 **Koyanskaya:**
 At times like this, the best thing you can do is throw away your pride and roll over like the dog you are.